Glucoregulation is a big deal.

 Glucoregulation, Appetite, and Fullness

 Glucoregulation is one of the keys to weight loss.
 It is the interaction between the hormones insulin and leptin that cause fat storage and fat usage.
+So you can see how whether there is real or artificial sugar in your supplement is important.

 Insulin being part of the formula that stores fat, and Leptin being part of the formula that our body uses to burn fat.